wwnorton/style/guides-website/docs/javascript-style.md

 ```

+### Named Function Expressions

-### Named function expressions hoist the variable name, not the function name or the function body.
+Named function expressions hoist the variable name, not the function name or the function body.

 ```javascript
 function example() {